*Trigger warning for pregnancy loss*

 Thus perfection has evolved to mean when my behaviors, thoughts, and feelings are harmonious and encourage me on the path that most honors my authentic self as well as evokes deep connections with others.
 My baby angels and all children are guides for me on this perfect path.
 Embracing loss, chaos, negativity, discovering my true self, and seeing all the miracles we take for granted is perfection and a grand leap to peace.

 Upon deeper reflection, I discovered another gift that Anais’s and my other babies’ deaths gave me, they were wake-up calls for me to prioritize and nurture myself.
 Anais especially as I’ll never forget her last movement…I was at work late faxing documents to a lawyer.
 I was an in-home intensive family therapist for the department of human services dealing with gut-wrenching scenarios.
 I chose to minimize my discomfort and fears to keep working.
 Even though I went through a period of self-blame, I know that everything that happens to us has value and meant to teach us.
 I could not have done anything differently at that point yet I now cherish every day a gift as you never know when it will be your last.

-Below is what I sent all my extended family to inform of my daughter’s death…
+Below is what I sent all my extended family to inform them of my daughter’s death…

 Here are some resources on your journey:

 “First off — we need a new word for it.
 ‘Mis-carriage,’ in an insidious way, suggests fault for the mother — as if she dropped something, or failed to ‘carry.’
 From what I’ve learned, in all but the most obvious, extreme cases, it has nothing to do with anything the mother did or didn’t do.
 So let’s wipe all blame off the table before we even start.” ~James Van Der Beek, via https://www.today.com/parents/james-van-der-beek-opens-about-miscarriages-emotional-moving-post-t137092